Joshhhuaaa/iTunesAutoTag/README.md

 ```

 If `FLAC` and `ALAC` paths are unspecified, the script will default to using the main directory folders.
-If `FeaturedArtistsTagPreference` is unspecified, the script will ask for your preference prior to starting.
+If `FeaturedArtistsTagPreference` is unspecified, the script will ask for your preference prior to converting and tagging.

 # Metadata Tags
 ## Featured Artists